 A caregiver is anyone who provides aid or care to a military service member or veteran.
 This can mean a spouse/partner, immediate/extended family, friend or neighbor.

 Caregiver Coaching Services

 Caring for military service members or veterans, whatever their injuries, can be challenging.
 Together, caregivers and the OFC coach develop strategies to get through tough times and make plans for managing over the long term by strengthening coping skills and problem solving skills.

 Services are tailored to individual caregivers and can be provided via home visits, office visits (at the FSU College of Social Work), and Skype with telephone follow-up calls for a 16- to 24-week period.

 Faculty and Staff

-**If you prefer email, please know that your privacy and confidentiality is valued and the OFC caregiver coach will do her best to keep any email communication private, but we cannot guarantee the confidentiality of email message content.
+**If you prefer email, please know that your privacy and confidentiality is valued and FSU OFC will work to keep any email communication private, but we cannot guarantee the confidentiality of email message content.
 Email usage can be monitored and the contents may be read by others.
-Wendy can be contacted by email at firstname.lastname@example.org and she will return any email correspondence by telephone.
 To review a complete copy of our Notice of Email Confidentiality click here.

 - Student Veteran Center